IsaacFigNewton/Conditional-Probability-Manifold-Regressor/README.md

                     Let <strong>ClassBinCondProbs[c<sub>k</sub>][z]</strong> be the conditional probability for class <strong>c<sub>k</sub></strong>.
                     Calculate this using Bayes’ theorem, by multiplying the conditional probabilities that a random value falls within <strong>BinProperties.binWidths[f<sub>j</sub>]/2</strong> units of <strong>BinProperties.binCenters[f<sub>j</sub>]</strong> for all <strong>f<sub>j</sub></strong> in <strong>D</strong> and then dividing by the estimates of the priors.
                 <br>
-            Use Kalman filtering to combine the covariance matrices and mean class conditional probabilities for bins of all sizes at point <strong>a<sub>i</sub></strong>.
+            Use inverse-variance weighted averaging to combine the covariance matrices and mean class conditional probabilities for bins of all sizes at point <strong>a<sub>i</sub></strong>.
             This should allow us to get a better estimate of the true conditional class probabilities at <strong>a<sub>i</sub></strong>, get a refined covariance matrix for <strong>a<sub>i</sub></strong>, and store these summary statistics in a new variable, called <strong>a<sub>i</sub>PopulationStatEstimates</strong>.
             <br>
             Append <strong>a<sub>i</sub>PopulationStatEstimates</strong> to a set of all the training datapoints’ statistics, at index <strong>i</strong> (like the subscript <strong>i</strong> of <strong>a<sub>i</sub></strong>).